Dunia Camp is a small semi-permanent camp in the Moru Kopjes area of Serengeti with eight luxury en-suite tents.

 Facilities: There is a comfortable lounge and bar area with reference books and cosy arm chairs and a separate dining tent.
 Guests can also relax in the evening around the warming campfire.
 Dunai Camp operates on solar and generator power.
 There are battery charging points.
 The camp provides a free laundry service.

-Dining: MMeals are served communally in the dining tent, and bush breakfasts and picnic lunches can be arranged.
+Dining: Meals are served communally in the dining tent, and bush breakfasts and picnic lunches can be arranged.

 Children: The camp accepts children of 6 years of age and over (unless the camp is booked exclusively).
 As the camp is unfenced, children need to be supervised at all times.